-- Discuss appropriate use and maintenance of units. - o Provide all paperwork and manuals for any installed equipment. - Where combustion equipment is present, provide a copy of the Combustion Equipment Safety FACTSheet describing how to avoid backdrafting. - When bulk fuel tanks are not removed as part of the weatherization work, discuss and provide information on proper disposal. - When deferral is necessary information is provided to the client, in writing, describing conditions that must be met in order for weatherization to commence with a copy of this notification placed in the client file.
+- o Discuss appropriate use and maintenance of units. - Provide all paperwork and manuals for any installed equipment. - Where combustion equipment is present, provide a copy of the Combustion Equipment Safety FACTSheet describing how to avoid backdrafting. - When bulk fuel tanks are not removed as part of the weatherization work, discuss proper disposal. - When deferral is necessary information is provided to the client, in writing, describing conditions that must be met in order for weatherization to commence with a copy of this notification placed in the client file.